-The Act assigns responsibilities to a source protection committee made up of individuals selected to represent municipal, economic, general public, and First Nations interests across the Trent Conservation Coalition Source Protection Region.
-The composition and operation of the committee are prescribed under O. Reg.
+The Act assigns responsibilities to a source protection committee made up of individuals selected to represent municipal, economic, general public, and First Nations interests across the Region.
+The composition and operation of the Committee are prescribed under O. Reg.
 288/07 of the Act.
 The Chair was appointed by the Minister of the Environment and Climate Change on August 20, 2007 and the source protection committee was established in November 2007 following an open public process.
 In addition to the Chair, there are twenty-seven members: seven municipal representatives, seven representatives from the economic/industrial sector, seven members representing other interests, and three First Nations representatives.
-Three non-voting liaison members also sit on the committee to represent the Ministry of the Environment, Conservation and Parks, source protection authorities, and health units/departments.
+Three non-voting liaison members also sit on the Committee to represent the Ministry of the Environment and Climate Change, source protection authorities in the Region, and health units/departments.
 A list of source protection committee members can be found at the beginning of this document.